-3. Once correct gear pattern and backlash are established, install a new lock nut on the output shaft yoke and tighten to 59 ft-lb.
+3. Once correct gear pattern and backlash are established, install a new lock nut (coated with red Loctite #271) on the output yoke and tighten to 200 ft-lb.
 Peen the lock nut to the shaft.

-4. Using an appropriate holding fixture and wrench adapter, install the secondary drive gear nut and tighten to 74 ft-lb.
+4. Using an appropriate holding fixture and wrench adapter, install the secondary drive gear nut (threads coated with red Loctite #271) and tighten to 200 ft-lb.
 The output drive assembly is now ready for installation.